The Definitive List Of Seated Military Press Mistakes

 Touching the bar to your clavicle area helps properly define each rep that you do – meaning that you’ll have a more solid basis to steadily progress from.

-I can’t tell you how many guys I see unconsciously limiting their range of motion as they increase weight.
+I can’t tell you how many people I see unconsciously limiting their range of motion as they increase weight.
 Training with a full-range completely eliminates this from happening.

 2) You’re letting your elbows flare out.

-Many guys associate this particular exercise with elbow pain.
+Many people associate this particular exercise with elbow pain.